See more in:

 Whether you are spending your summer adventuring outside at home or vacationing out of town, it’s best to prepare for the outdoor environment and protect against mosquito bites.
 Mosquitoes act as a great vector to carry and spread a variety of diseases that can affect humans.
 It is important to be aware of not only the types of illness mosquitoes can cause, but the geographic locations where risk may be higher.

 Below are brief summaries on some of the more common mosquito-borne diseases.

 - West Nile virus: Cases of West Nile virus have been reported in all areas of the continental United States.
 Most infected people have no symptoms.
 About one in five people who are infected will develop a fever along with other symptoms.
 Rarely, those infected can develop a serious, sometimes fatal neurologic illness.
 No vaccine or treatment currently exists for this virus.
 West Nile virus primarily cycles between mosquitoes and birds; infected mosquitoes can then transmit the virus to humans.
 Humans are considered “dead-end” hosts, meaning we cannot pass the virus to other biting mosquitoes.

 - Zika virus: Zika has been found in countries around the world.
 In 2018 so far, no local transmission has been reported in the United States.
-Twenty cases have been reported in travelers returning from affected areas.
+Thirty-four cases have been reported in travelers returning from affected areas.
 In U.S. territories, more than 70 reported cases have been presumed to be caused by local transmission.
 Zika can also be spread through sex with an infected person and from a pregnant mother to her unborn baby.
 Zika is usually a mild illness that requires no specific treatment, but it can cause serious birth defects—such as microcephaly in infants—or other neurological conditions in both children and adults.
 There is no vaccine or treatment for Zika.